vitaly-t/pg-promise/README.md

     });
 ```

-A simpler example, using `this` context:
+A simpler example, using in-line implementation and `this` context:

 ```javascript
 db.tx(function () {